furstenheim/tuenti-challenge-8/README.md

  ![After](./09-scrambled-photo/test/modified_6.png )

+ As you can see the region of the cable is smooth now, and the QR there can be read.
+Repeating that with other parts of the img produced eventually the img.

 ### Problem 11 Lasers

 In this problem we were given a rectangle with diamonds.
 We could place lasers in each row or column.
 We had to